JvanKatwijk/panoramaviewer/README.md

 the setting of the minimum or the maximum frequency has no effect on the current run of the program.
 It will have effect after a restart.

+ * the vertical range of the scope can be set - in steps of 5 dB.
+The left spinbox defines the width, the right spinbox defines the baseline.
+Settings are immediate.

  * Touching a location in the specturm window with the mouse and clicking with the right mouse button will cause the frequency to be shown on